letsencrypt/cp-cps/CP-CPS.md

 ## 9.11 Individual notices and communications with participants

-ISRG accepts notices related to this CP/CPS at the locations specified in Section 1.5.2 of this CP/CPS.
+ISRG accepts notices related to this CP/CPS at the locations specified in [Section 1.5.2](#152-contact-person).
 Notices are deemed effective after the sender receives a valid and digitally signed acknowledgment of receipt from ISRG.
-If an acknowledgement of receipt is not received within five days, the sender must resend the notice in paper form to the street address specified in Section 1.5.2 of this CP/CPS using either a courier service that confirms delivery or via certified or registered mail with postage prepaid and return receipt requested.
+If an acknowledgement of receipt is not received within five days, the sender must resend the notice in paper form to the street address specified in [Section 1.5.2](#152-contact-person) using either a courier service that confirms delivery or via certified or registered mail with postage prepaid and return receipt requested.
 ISRG may allow other forms of notice in its Subscriber Agreements.

 ## 9.12 Amendments